mozilla/moztrap/docs/userguide/execution.rst

 A test run must be switched to *active* status before it can be executed by testers.
 When a test run is made active, the included test cases and their versions are locked in for the life of that test run.
-For every included *test suite*, the latest active version of each test case in that suite which is marked as applicable to a product version less than or equal to the *product version* of the run is included in the test run.
+For every test case in every included *test suite*, if that test case has an active version for the run's *product version*, that version is included in the test run.

 For instance, assume we have a product "Firefox" in the system with versions 8, 9, and 10, and we have a test run for version 9.
 When this test run is